-- This policy is intended to provide you with an avenue within the school to raise concerns.
+- 10.1 This policy is intended to provide you with an avenue within the school to raise concerns.
 The Local Authority hopes you will be satisfied with any action taken.
 If you are not, and if you feel it is right to take the matter outside the Local Authority, the following are possible contact points:

 - the external auditor;

 - your trade union;

 - your local Citizens' Advice Bureau;

 - relevant professional bodies or regulatory organisations;

 - a relevant voluntary organisation;

-- the police; and
+- the police;

-- the local County Councillor (where appropriate).
+- the local County Councillor (where appropriate);

+- other appropriate authorities.

-- If you do take the matter outside the Local Authority, you should ensure that you do not disclose confidential information.
+- 10.2 If you do take the matter outside the Local Authority, you should ensure that you do not disclose confidential information.
 Check with a Contact Officer (see para 6.2) about that.